 \section{Conclusion}

 We introduced a new mathematical framework for studying the self-attention mechanism at initialisation, leveraging results from random matrix theory and free probability.
-By analysing the spectral properties of Random Markov matrices, we diagnosed random \softmaxx-based attention with a spectral gap that leads to rank collapse in width---a phenomenon revealed and demonstrated for the first time by our analysis---alongside the previously established rank collapse in depth and exploding gradients.
+By analysing the spectral properties of i.i.d.
+Markov matrices, we diagnosed random softmax-based attention with a spectral gap that leads to rank collapse in width---a phenomenon revealed and demonstrated for the first time by our analysis---alongside the previously established rank collapse in depth and exploding gradients.

-We proposed a straightforward modification of the attention mechanism, which proved effective in slowing rank collapse when the spectrum contains a single outlier.
-Additionally, we observed that the spectra of standard key-query attention matrices often feature multiple outliers.
-Our experiments also pointed to potential issues with some common initialisation schemes for transformers.
-We hope our work encourages the community to adopt a spectral perspective in investigating more complex transformer architectures and attention models.
+We proposed a simple modification of the attention mechanism, which is provably effective in slowing rank collapse.
+Additionally, we empirically discovered that the spectra of standard key-query attention matrices often feature multiple outliers in deeper layers.
+Context length appears to have been overlooked in previous analyses of rank collapse in favour of depth.
+Given the continuous growth in the size of transformer models used in practice, we hope this work encourages the community to reconsider the emphasis on depth in theoretical developments, particularly in the analysis of rank collapse.